Jordan Poyer felt ‘a pop’ in elbow, Bills still evaluating injury

 Coach Sean McDermott said Monday that the Bills are still evaluating the severity of Poyer’s injury, along with an oblique muscle injury sustained by linebacker Matt Milano.

-“I don’t have anyting to say more than what I said,” McDermott replied when asked for more details about Poyer’s injury.
+“I don’t have anything more than what I said,” McDermott replied to further inquiry about Poyer’s injury.

 Poyer said he hurt the same elbow that he hyperextended during training camp.
 But he believes this is a different injury than the one that kept him out for about three weeks.